How have your parents and other guardians blessed your life?

 Today, they continue to model generous giving.

 They devote much of their free time to babysitting their grandkids.
 They supported a family in China, so the daughter could go to school and the mom could get the medicine she needed.
-They gave me and my brothers down payments on our first homes and helped fund my healing from Lyme disease.
+When my brothers and I bought our first homes, they gave us the down payments.
+More recently, they helped fund my healing from Lyme disease.

 Dad remodeled our basement and stripped and stained our hardwood floors.
 He also helped my brother landscape his yard and put new roofs on our shed and my brothers’ houses.
 Mom gives to important causes, helps lead a Bible study, and “adopted” a girl from the cancer ward.